 How To Keep Your Social Media Password Protected and Secure

-Many websites, applications, and tools now allow you to login using your Facebook, Twitter, Instagram, or other social media account.
-This adds convenience to the average web user’s experience since you do not need to create a new username and password.
+Many websites, applications, and tools now allow you to log in using your Facebook, Twitter, Instagram, or other social media account.
+This adds convenience to the average web user since you do not need to create a new username and password.
 However, using this feature makes you vulnerable to social network data breaches.

 Once a cyber criminal has your Facebook account credentials, they can access any other websites, applications, or tools that you have logged into with Facebook.

-Five tips on how to keep your social network passwords protected and secure
+Five tips to keep your social network passwords protected and secure

 - Do not reuse passwords and change them frequently.
 Even though you have created a strong password, don’t reuse it across multiple social networks, websites, and applications.

-- Do not login to accounts or websites with your Facebook or social network credentials.
-If your Facebook credentials are compromised, the hacker can now access any applications and websites which also use your Facebook login credentials.
+- Do not log in to accounts or websites with your Facebook or social network credentials.
+If your Facebook credentials are compromised, the hacker can now access any applications and websites using your password.

 Above all else, be suspicious and cautious.
-Do not trust emails promising you to reset your password.
+Do not trust emails asking you to reset your password.
 No company will ever send you an unprompted password reset or account validation email.
-If you’re in doubt about a friend request or chat message – ignore the message and contact your friend over email or text message to alert them to the suspicious request.
+If you’re in doubt about a friend request or chat message, ignore it and contact your friend over email or text to alert them to the suspicious request.